-(1) The Charter set out herein was proposed by the Ridgefield Charter Commission and approved by the Board of Selectmen on August 16, 1978.
-It was approved by the town electors at election held November 7, 1978.

-The Charter is set out herein exactly as enacted, catchlines, etc., remaining as originally enacted.
-Where deemed necessary by the editor, clarifying language has been inserted in brackets [].
-As sections are amended from time to time, the date of the amendatory legislation will be parenthetically noted at the end of the affected section.
+The Charter set out herein was proposed by the Ridgefield Charter Commission and approved by the Board of Selectmen 8-16-1978.
+It was approved by the Town electors at election 11-7-1978.
+As sections are amended from time to time, the date of the amendatory legislation will be parenthetically noted where applicable.
 Absence of such note indicates that the section derives unchanged from the original Charter.